9 Fun Activities That will Help Your Kids Learn the Alphabet

 The set also includes 3 sets of alphabet tracing strips so that kids can also practice letter formation with a real-life writing instrument (not a magic finger).

-Each set of tracing strips have a different style of tracing font
+Each set of tracing strips has a different style of tracing font – perfect for developing writing skills.

 Some children may find it easier to see their writing on top of the yellow letters, some children may enjoy the challenge of trying to keep their writing within the lines of the outlined letters.
 Use the style of tracing stripes that are best for your kids.